andsve/andsve.github.io/cv.md

 	*  2013 -- **Software Developer** at Visualization R&D company [Mindary](http://www.mindary.se/).

 		* Co-founder together with a collection of smart people, backed by Meindbender AB and GU Holding.
-		* Part of a three person team developing a custom WebGL 3D engine utilizing megatextures and realtime raytraced reflections in the webbrowser.
+		* Part of a three person team developing a custom WebGL 3D engine utilizing Virtual Texturing and realtime raytraced reflections in the webbrowser.
 		* Designing and implementing the pre-process pipeline for the engine with custom built tools written in C++ and supported with Lua scripting.

 	*  2011 - 2013 -- **Software Developer** at Swedish animation studio [Meindbender](http://www.meindbender.com/).

 		* Continued work on WebGL engine that was conceived during master degree project.
 		* Setup and management of render farm.

+	*Previous employment and work references on request.*

 	* **Consulting**
 		* Burt Corp -- 2012, 1 Week - Graphical Interface tweaking and feedback.